 Serve rice payasam warm or cold.

-When cooled the payasam thickens, you can add more milk and on a low flame, heat up till it begins to bubble.
-Do not cook
+You can add more milk and heat up till it begins to bubble.
+Do not cook for longer.

 1. Wash rice few times.
 Soak it till the milk comes to a boil.

-2. Rinse a heavy bottom pot, add milk and bring it to a boil on a medium flame.
+2. Rinse a heavy bottom pot.
+Set the flame to medium.
+Pour milk and bring it to a boil.
 Rinsing helps to prevent the milk solids sticking at the bottom.

 3. Drain off the water from rice and add it to the boiling milk.